 Like all good New Mexico food, these Green Chile Chicken Enchiladas are simple, earthy, and delicious.
 Its heat depends on the chiles; go with Anaheims if you scorch easily.

-3. Meanwhile, prepare tortillas: In a small frying pan, bring remaining 2 cups chicken broth to a gentle simmer.
-Working one at a time, very briefly dip tortillas into broth to barely soften.
+3. Meanwhile, prepare tortillas: In a small frying pan, bring remaining 2 1/2 cups broth to a gentle simmer.
+Working with one at a time, very briefly dip tortillas into broth to barely soften.
 Transfer each tortilla to a large baking sheet (you may need 2 or 3 sheets).
 Do not overlap or tortillas will stick.

 4. Divide 1 1/4 cups cheese equally among tortillas and top each with shredded chicken, dividing evenly.
 Wrap tortilla around filling and transfer, seam-side down, to a 9- by 13-in. baking dish.